-The MDAC, or multiplying DAC, uses a very similar topology – the same R-2R ladder in fact – except that the position of the reference input node and the output node are swapped.
+The MDAC, or multiplying DAC, as seen in Figure 2, uses a very similar topology – the same R-2R ladder in fact – except that the position of the reference input node and the output node are swapped.
 This change makes the R-2R ladder a current divider rather than a voltage divider.
 Because of this a transimpedance output stage is required to convert from current output to voltage output.
 Typically this buffer is not included on silicon but the feed-back resistor required for the transimpedance stage is included.
 Featuring the feedback resistor on silicon helps to ensure resistor matching to the rest of the R-2R ladder in terms of both value and drift behavior.

 Not including an output buffer may seem like a disadvantage to the MDAC but in many ways it is actually quite helpful.
 Moving the amplifier to outside the device allows for great flexibility in design, applications with relaxed requirements can choose cheaper amplifiers and save money versus the price of a fully integrated solution.
 Meanwhile, in high-performance systems it is beneficial to utilize discrete amplifiers that are made on strong pure-analog processes.

 Figure 2: Multiplying DAC topology